CMB-HD/hdsims/README.md

 **Main task**: generate 100 square degree ultrahigh-resolution microwave sky simulations and take their power spectra.
-- To do this, run the `examples/reproduce_10x10.ipynb` notebook (see the "Examples" section below for further details).
-This notebook will:
+- To do this, run `run_hdsims.ipynb`.
+For an example of this done on the patch of sky used in [TODO:link to paper](https://arxiv.org/), run the `examples/reproduce_10x10.ipynb` notebook (see the "Examples" section below for further details).
+These notebooks will provide instructions to:
   - Download the lower-resolution S10 simulations;
-  - Make a 100 square degree higher-resolution counterpart from that;
+  - Make a 100 square degree high-resolution counterpart from that;
   - Take the power spectra of the high-resolution simulations;
   - Make and save the resulting plots.